THE ONE THING, By Gary Keller

 Once you knock it over, you will discover a line of dominos behind it, either ready to fall or already down.
 Gary clarifies that extraordinary success is sequential, not simultaneous; it starts sequentially and linear and soon embraces a geometric growth (it compounds).

-Once we have identified our priorities, the trick to achieving results is to choose the right behaviour and make it a habit by bringing just enough discipline to establish it for 66 days.
-The payoff from correct behaviour is two-fold:
+Once we have identified our priorities, the trick to achieving results is to choose the right behavior and make it a habit by bringing just enough discipline to establish it for 66 days.
+The payoff from correct behavior is two-fold:

 Until next time.
-Focus on your big thing and sweat your assets!
+Focus on your one thing and sweat your assets!